Skip to content

 4. Shoulder and trapezius pain

-Soreness in the upper traps and shoulders, usually from strap pressure or poor distribution.
+Soreness in the upper traps and shoulders from strap pressure or poor load distribution.
+The main cause: all the weight on your shoulders because you're not using your hip belt.

 5. Numb hands (rucksack palsy)